 Having leftover meat is just another way to enjoy it a little longer!
 You still have all the tender, juicy flavors infused into the prime rib.
 Enjoy another slice of heaven a second time around with these storing ideas.

-- How to reheat it: If it’s been frozen, let it thaw completely.
+- Reheating: If it’s been frozen, let it thaw completely.
 Place in the oven for 12 to 15 minutes or until it has reached the desired internal temperature.
 Enjoy!